pauldotyu/kubestronaut/docs/kubernetes.md

 ## Take a snapshot

-At this point it might be a good idea to take another snapshot of each virtual machine.
+At this point, it's recommended to take another snapshot of each virtual machine.
 Give it a descriptive name like **after-k8s-install** so you can easily revert back to this point if you break something in your cluster.